hellozakyk/hellozakyk/README.md

-# Hi, I’m ZakyK
+# Hi, I’m ZakyK👋

-**Graphic Designer & Frontend Developer | Crafting Visuals That Work Beautifully on the Web**
+→ **Graphic Designer & Frontend Developer | Crafting Visuals That Work Beautifully on the Web** ←

-Welcome to my creative playground on GitHub.
 I combine **a designer’s eye for aesthetics** with **a developer’s mind for structure**, creating visuals and interfaces that are not only beautiful but also intuitive and technically sound.
 I’ve been working as a **freelancer on Upwork for over 3+ years (100% JSS)** — helping brands and businesses shape their identity through strong visuals and seamless digital experiences.

 ---